-If you have been abused or neglected at Fosterburg Terrace, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Fosterburg Terrace, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Fosterburg Terrace is a non-profit Intermediate Care Facility operating in Madison County.
 Their facility is designed with 16 registered beds.
 They offer their services to individuals with developmental disabilities.
 The facility has opened since 1994.
 Fosterburg Terrace is located at 4617 Wonderland Drive, Alton, IL and may be reached through telephone number 618-465-8845.
 The Illinois Nursing Home Care Act and Department of Public Health govern Fosterburg Terrace.